davisagli/documentation/develop/plone/functionality/controlpanel.rst

 Configuration using environment variables
 =========================================

-If your add-on requires "setting file" for few simple settings you can change for each buildout you can use operating system environment variables.
+If your add-on requires a few simple settings that you can change for each buildout configuration, you can use operating system environment variables.

 For example, see: